VERB Reports Consolidated, Unaudited, Pro Forma Second Quarter Revenue of $3.7 Million and 37% Increase In SaaS Revenue Over Prior Quarter

 The Company also reported:

-Management intends to host a stockholder town hall conference call on Thursday, August 29, 2019 at 6:00 pm Eastern Time to respond to investor questions concerning today’s Form 10-Q filing, that were not answered in today’s conference call.
+Management intends to host a stockholder town hall conference call on Thursday, August 29, 2019 at 6:00 pm Eastern Time to respond to investor questions concerning yesterday’s Form 10-Q filing, that were not answered in yesterday’s conference call.

 Management encourages all investors to submit their questions by close of business on Friday, August 23, 2019 to AskVERB@myVERB.com.